 Many Indian universities and language schools offer language classes.
 Most of the schools and universities are situated in big cities, so you might have trouble finding one in remote areas.
+To help, you can sign up to Expat Offers and receive any offers for language schools in your area by email.
 Before you decide on a class you should check the number of hours per week as well as the size of the class.
 Most courses will run half a year, but there are also crash-courses available if you need to learn the language quickly.

 Keep in mind that prices do not necessarily correspond to the quality of a class.
 Try to get recommendations from Indian friends and co-workers.